Pakistani literature: Digests

-Pakistani literature in other languages
+Literature by language

 English

 English is one of the official languages of Pakistan (Urdu, being the other) and has been established in the area since the British colonial era.
 The dialect of English spoken in Pakistan is known as Pakistani English.
-English language poetry from Pakistan from the beginning held a special place in South Asian writing, notably with the work of Shahid Suhrawardy, Ahmed Ali, Alamgir Hashmi, Daud Kamal, Taufiq Rafat, and Maki Kureishi, and later of M. Athar Tahir, Waqas Ahmed Khwaja, Omer Tarin, Hina Babar Ali and others; but fiction from Pakistan began to receive recognition in the latter part of the 20th century, with the popularity of the Parsi author Bapsi Sidhwa who wrote The Crow Eaters (1978), Cracking India (1988), etc., after the earlier reputations of Ahmed Ali and Zulfikar Ghose had been made in international fiction.
+English language poetry from Pakistan from the beginning held a special place in South Asian writing, notably with the work of Hasan Shaheed Suhrawardy, Ahmed Ali, Alamgir Hashmi, Daud Kamal, Taufiq Rafat, and Maki Kureishi, and later of M. Athar Tahir, Waqas Ahmed Khwaja, Omer Tarin, Hina Babar Ali and others; but fiction from Pakistan began to receive recognition in the latter part of the 20th century, with the popularity of the Parsi author Bapsi Sidhwa who wrote The Crow Eaters (1978), Cracking India (1988), etc., after the earlier reputations of Ahmed Ali and Zulfikar Ghose had been made in international fiction.
 In the diaspora, Hanif Kureishi commenced a prolific career with the novel The Buddha of Suburbia (1990), which won the Whitbread Award, and Aamer Hussein wrote a series of acclaimed short story collections.
 Sara Suleri published her literary memoir, Meatless Days (1989).

 Pakistani English writing has had some readership in the country.
 From 1980s Pakistani English literature began to receive national and official recognition, when the Pakistan Academy of Letters included works originally written English in its annual literary awards.
 The first major English writer to receive this national honour was Alamgir Hashmi.
 Subsequently, through the last three decades, a number of other English writers, including Bapsi Sidhwa and Nadeem Aslam, have been recognized by the Academy.
 In the early years of the 21st century, a number of Pakistani novelists writing in English won or were shortlisted for international awards.
 Mohsin Hamid published his first novel Moth Smoke (2000), which won the Betty Trask Award and was a finalist for the PEN/Hemingway Award; he has since published his second novel, The Reluctant Fundamentalist (2007), which was shortlisted for the Man Booker Prize.
 British-Pakistani writer Nadeem Aslam won the Kiriyama Prize for his second book, Maps for Lost Lovers (2004).
 The first novel of Mohammed Hanif, A Case of Exploding Mangoes (2008) was shortlisted for the 2008 Guardian First Book Award.
 Emerging authors Kamila Shamsie and Daniyal Mueenuddin have garnered wide attention.

-Persian

-During the early Muslim period, foreign Persian language became the lingua franca of South Asia, adopted and used by most of the educated and the government.
-Urdu, Pakistan's national language and lingua franca, draws heavy influences from the Persian language (see Persian and Urdu).
-Although Persian literature from Persia itself was popular, several figures in South Asia, and later Pakistan, became major poets in Persian, the most notable being Allama Iqbal.
-For a time, Persian remained the court language of the Mughals, soon to be replaced by Urdu and English.
-Persian still held its status, despite the spread of Urdu, well into the early years of the British rule in South Asia.